robc/octopress/source/_posts/2014-03-18-looking-to-the-future.markdown

 That of course, requires a process of intense reflection and soul searching - and whilst the period between making Pocket Dogfights free (and thus symbolising the end of this first phase) and now (where I'm otherwise engaged on a short, but intense contract job), mys not be the best time to do it - I find that it has been quite useful in its own way.

 Whilst this is just the introduction - I'm hoping that over the next few posts, I'll explore some of these questions from a high level, and hopefully be able to formulate a bit of a plan for both the types of projects I work on and the execution in order to be somewhat more successful.
 The result of which, should allow me to get some focus on what I'm doing and try to execute better for future projects.

+You can check out the rest of the posts in the series from the articles below:

+* **[Who Am I?]({{ root_url }}/2014/03/19/looking-to-the-future-but-who)** - In which I reflect on my present skills, some of the things I'd like to work on, and what kind of environments I'd prefer to work in.